What Actually Helped My Acne After Trying Everything

 3. While skin is still damp, seal it in with a barrier-repairing moisturizer like CeraVe Moisturizing Cream.

-4. THEN, and only then, apply your acne treatment (like benzoyl peroxide or adapalene).
+4. Then, apply your acne treatment (like benzoyl peroxide or adapalene).

 Why Foaming Cleansers Backfire

 Many foaming cleansers are packed with sulfates to create that bubbly lather we associate with cleanliness, but they’re really stripping away your skin’s essential oils.
-This can actually trick your skin into overproducing oil to compensate, which leads to clogged pores and, you guessed it, breakouts!
+This can actually trick your skin into overproducing oil to compensate, which leads to clogged pores and breakouts.
 It’s a vicious cycle.

 Hydrocolloid patches (those little acne stickers) are amazing at absorbing pus, but they don’t treat acne at its source.
-If you want real results, you need prevention, not just damage control.
+They’re damage control, not prevention.

 The method: